© ericdentinger.com

 Will be for ever mine

-John Newton (1725-1807) wrote those lyrics published by Newton and William Cowper in 1779 (Olney Hymns) under the name of Faith's Review and Expectation.
+The lyrics written in 1772 are by John Newton (1725-1807), published by Newton and William Cowper in 1779 (collection of Olney Hymns) under the title Faith's Review And Expectation.

-Amazing Grace was finally adapted for bagpipe by the Royal Scots Dragoon Guards Pipe Band in 1972.
+The current melody was adapted for bagpipe by the pipe band of the Royal Scots Dragoon Guards in 1972.